sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 ::

-    client.execute(query, variables) # Returns a json response on a success.
+    client.execute_query(query, variables) # Returns a json response on a success.

 ===============